Urethritis is an inflammation, infection, or irritation of the urethra. The urethra is the tube that carries urine out

 If left untreated, urethritis can spread and cause infection in other parts of the urinary tract such as the bladder, ureters, or kidneys.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will include a pelvic exam.
 Urethritis is usually diagnosed from its symptoms.
 Tests to confirm the diagnosis and identify the organism causing the condition may include: Urethral swab for microscopic study or cultureBlood and urine testsSpecific tests for

 chlamydia, or other STDs

 Urethritis is usually treated with medication.
-The type of medication will depend on the cause of the urethral infection: Antibiotics—to treat urethritis caused by bacteriaAntiviral drugs—to treat urethritis caused by a some viruses
+The type of medication will depend on the cause of the urethral infection: Antibiotics—to treat urethritis caused by bacteriaAntiviral drugs—to treat urethritis caused by some viruses

 If urethritis is caused by an STD, all sexual partners should be tested and treated.